jvprofits28/work-day-APIS/README.md

 # descrition

-user are able to type current day activities at the moment still working on saving users data in local storage and still working in to adding the time in the header.
+user are able to type current day activities and save them so when page refreshes activities still display on window colors still not fully functional.